 and for your liberal [generous] sharing with them and all men,

 Corinthian believers generously shared their material resources with the Jewish saints in Judea.
 This was a demonstration of mutual fellowship between the two groups.
 “Sharing“ is one aspect of having things in common with others.

 The glory of God is the goal of grace-giving.

 God is glorified when His people offer Him the sacrifice of praise and thanksgiving.
 Grace-givers are enriched by watching God at work in meeting needs, both to the donor and the receiver.
 God is the source of all these blessings.
-The abundance of God’s grace spills over to others who also praise God for the Corinthian generosity.
+The abundance of God’s grace spilled over to others who also praised God for the Corinthian generosity.
 God’s abundant grace overflows to the lives of many others if the believer passes it on by grace-giving.